ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : Claims about the RO as known and declared by the AS. {{response-subject}}

 instance_id (string)
-: An identifier this client instance instance can use to identify itself when making
+: An identifier this client instance can use to identify itself when making
     future requests. {{response-dynamic-handles}}

 user_handle (string)
-: An identifier this client instance instance can use to identify its current end-user when
+: An identifier this client instance can use to identify its current end-user when
     making future requests. {{response-dynamic-handles}}

 error (object)